navaro/qoraal-tictactoe/README.md

 So dive in and experience how structured state machines can transform your approach to rendering, interactivity, and even game logic!

 ### Quick Start
 The demo application can be compiled using the POSIX port for evaluation.
-Currently supported RTOS options include ChibiOS, FreeRTOS, and ThreadX.
+Currently supported RTOS options include ChibiOS, FreeRTOS, and ThreadX, if you have an IP stack like LwIP.

 Since IP connectivity is required, you cannot run this in GitHub Codespaces.
 To run it locally on Windows/Linux, follow these steps: